There's money to be made in social media if you sell the right way.

 *No frogs were in any way harmed in the process of writing this article.

-Mike Schultz, co-author of the book Rainmaking Conversations, is Publisher of RainToday.com, the premier online source for insight, advice, and tools for service business rainmakers, marketers, and leaders.
+Mike Schultz, co-author of the books Rainmaking Conversations and Insight Selling, is Publisher of RainToday.com, the premier online source for insight, advice, and tools for service business rainmakers, marketers, and leaders.
 He is also Co-President of RAIN Group, a sales performance improvement company.
 Mike can be reached at firstname.lastname@example.org or on Twitter @Mike_Schultz.

 Expand your access with RainToday Premium Membership